spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 _Lawful Good Elf Cleric_

-- Tall, blonde ponytail, glasses, lab coat
-- Frustrated, tense, determined
-- Sounds like Alice Quinn from the Magicians
-- Can be found in Medical

 The Chief Medical Officer (known universally as "the Doc") had an easy job before the mutiny, with nothing more difficult than the occasional chemical burn or tourist with a sprained ankle.
 Now, however, her sick bay is crammed full of injuries and they’re running low on supplies.
 She doesn’t care too much about the ethics of time travel, but wants the fighting to end.

+If the characters helped out around the hospital (making Medicine checks, casting healing spells, or giving healing potions to injured people), then the Doc is motivated to help them.
+She can't offer healing supplies, but she may put in a good word for them with someone in #TeamEthics, or even get them on the #TeamEthics access list so they can pass through locked doors.

 She has a plan that she hasn’t told anyone about yet.
 She believes if the station’s ability to broadcast were destroyed, then the factions would have nothing left to fight about, and things would settle down.
-She’s willing to use her medical emergency override code to let the characters into the portal chamber if they will stop the broadcast.
+If the characters are able to stop the broadcast, she's willing to use her medical emergency override code to let the characters into the portal chamber.

 The Doc uses the stats for a [**Priest**](https://www.dndbeyond.com/monsters/16985-priest).

-**Personality.** TK, TK, TK.
+**Personality.** Frustrated, tense, determined

 **Quote.** _“This whole situation is idiotic.
 We’re running out of medical supplies and pretty soon people are going to start dying when I can’t treat them.”_